learn-co-curriculum/breaking-your-unit-into-lessons/README.md

 Lab        | Rails Blog Assications and Validations Lab Lab        | Rails Pollywog Ranch Lab

+And there you go!
+Now you have a solid high level outline of your course.
+This will go through several iterations.
+You might in your process, learn that a unit needs to be broken down even further or that there were missing units and lessons you hadn’t considered.
+That’s totally fine and expected!

 <a href='https://learn.co/lessons/breaking-your-unit-into-lessons' data-visibility='hidden'>View this lesson on Learn.co</a>